 This tool is extremely remarkable at absorbing any shock or vibrations.
 With this in mind, it is no wonder that this splitting maul model is our top choice.

-As our Best Value pick, we have the Estwing Fireside Friend Splitting Tool.
-This splitting maul has a smaller total length, only 14 inches, which makes this an excellent pick for someone who is looking for a more compact tool.
+Next we have the Estwing Fireside Friend Splitting Tool which offers the best value for the money.
+This splitting maul makes up a smaller total length, only 14 inches, which makes this an excellent pick for someone who is looking for a more compact tool.

 The Estwing Fireside Friend Splitting Tool has a head made of tempered steel and has a 2-3/8 inch hand-sharpened cutting edge.

 While the total length of this splitting maul is on the smaller side, the head weight does have some punch to it, weighing in at 4 pounds.

 The shape of a splitting maul’s handle is hand-sanded and lacquered, making for a smooth and sleek finish.
 It also comes with a genuine leather wrap, which offers an excellent handgrip.